-- 1. Exam components will be administered and the associated credits granted if the requirements for the relevant components as stated in the applicable assessment plan have been fulfilled. - The following applies to the administration of courses: the student must have a final grade of at least 5.5; - for receiving an administration of the internship and thesis the final grade must be at least 6.0. - 3.
+- 1. Exam components will be administered and the associated credits granted if the requirements for the relevant components as stated in the applicable assessment plan have been fulfilled. - 2.
+The following applies to the administration of courses: - the student must have a final grade of at least 5.5; - for receiving an administration of the internship and thesis the final grade must be at least 6.0. - 3.
 Marks of course exams with closed questions will be calculated using the Cohen-Schotanus method for determining the cut-off point: - The maximum obtainable score is equal to a mark of 10. - The threshold value for a (pass) mark of 5.5 is calculated as follows: - a. if there are 100 or more students, it will be determined based on 70% of the 95th percentile of the scores obtained; - b. if there are 50 or more but fewer than 100 students, it will be determined based on 70% of the average of the 10% best scores; - c. if there are fewer than 50 students, it will be determined based on 60% of the maximum obtainable score. - 4.
 For an end of course exam with a mix of open and closed questions, in principle the Cohen-Schotanus method will be used.
-The decision for the use of the Cohen-Schotanus method in the case of a mix of open and closed questions will be made by the Board of Examiners guided by the blue-print of the course-exam, in consultation with the course coordinator. - 5.
-Mark of course exams that consist solely of open questions, an absolute standard setting method will be used, with the cut-off value as indicated in paragraph 3.2.3. - 6.
+The decision for the use of the Cohen-Schotanus method in the case of a mix of open and closed questions will be made by the Board of Examiners guided by the blue-print of the course-exam, in consultation with the course coordinator.
+The calculation method will be stated in the assessment plan. - 5.
+Mark of course exams that consist solely of open questions, an absolute standard setting method will be used, the grade of 5.5 is equal to 55% of the maximum obtainable score. - 6.
 In resits, the cut-off point for a mark of 5.5 is equal to that for regular exams. - 7.
 If the percentage of failing scores exceeds 40%, the course coordinator will consult with the Board of Examiners to determine whether there are grounds for adjusting the standards.
 The rationale for this may include: results in preceding years and the perceived degree of difficulty of the course exam. - 8.
 If the percentage of passing scores exceeds 90%, and/or the median value of the marks obtained is an 8 or higher, the course coordinator will consult with the Board of Examiners to determine whether there are grounds for adjusting the standards.
 The rationale for this may include: results in preceding years and the perceived degree of difficulty of the course exam.